 The material will be free.
 In case the engine would be directly bored and no intermediate part used, it will be possible to add a sleeve, the material of which will be free.
-An addition of material will be permitted inside the cylinders.
+An addition of material will be permitted inside the cylinders, by way of derogation to Art 261 b).